Precision Synthetic Data for Unmatched AML Standards

 Digital sandboxes offer a better way.
 They embed safety, infrastructure guardrails, visibility, and standardisation into the evaluation process so innovation can move forward - without exposing critical systems or data.

 This guide explores how CIOs and CTOs should think about digital sandboxes as part of their infrastructure.
-You’ll get patterns, decision criteria, and an architectural lens.

 Core building blocks include:

-Digital sandboxes aren’t just a “cool experiment.”
+Digital sandboxes aren’t just a cool experiment.
 They address real enterprise constraints, especially in regulated industries like financial services.

 A. Compress Onboarding & Proof-of-Concept Cycles